XXYZB/VSNet/README.md

 Access

-The dataset is available for download:
+The original dataset is available for download:
 - Dataset link: http://medicaldecathlon.com/

 ### The corresponding reannotated masks are in the zip file reannotated.zip